aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/lowcodehtmlsaveoptions/_index.md

 ### getOutputStream() {#getOutputStream--}

+<b>@deprecated.</b> Please use the 'outputStream' property instead.
 Gets and sets the Stream for writing the generated data to.
 When setting this property with value other than null, [OutputFile](../outputfile/) will be ignored.

 ```javascript
 getOutputStream() : Uint8Array;